-C. Trigger and plan: d.
-Trigger and plan: e.
-Trigger and plan: 2.
-What resources or people can you turn to for help with managing your triggers?
-3. with fe strategies can you use when you find yourself unexpectedly overwhelmed eelings of grief?
+d.
+Trigger and plan:

+e.
+Trigger and plan:

+2. What resources or people can you turn to for help with managing your triggers?

+3. What strategies can you use when you find yourself unexpectedly overwhelmed with feelings of grief?
 Will it bother you if others see that you are emotional?
-Would se to have an exit strategy in place?
-4. that yo odies experience an overload of stress while grieving.
-There are symptoms ou will have that are from this stress.
-Practicing self-care is very important g the holidays, which are stressful for most people without grief.
-What self-ractices would you like to incorporate during the holiday season?
+Would you like to have an exit strategy in place?

+4. Our bodies experience an overload of stress while grieving.
+There are symptoms that you will have that are from this stress.
+Practicing self-care is very important during the holidays, which are stressful for most people without grief.
+What self-care practices would you like to incorporate during the holiday season?